From Hera Pheri to Dhadak-How good are these Bollywood Remakes

-A number of regional films are remade into Bollywood every year and some of them turn out to be really good while some leave us disappointed.
+Several regional films are remade into Bollywood every year and some of them turn out to be good while some leave us disappointed.
 Here are eight Bollywood remakes of south Indian films and films of other languages.
-Let’s see how much justice they did to their originals!!
+Let’s see how much justice they did to their originals.

-The original Marathi film Sairat turned out to be a blockbuster hit not just in Maharashtra but the entire nation in spite of having two newcomers.
-With excellent scripting, realism, and spectacular performances, Sairat received reputation it well deserved.
+The original Marathi film Sairat turned out to be a blockbuster hit not just in Maharashtra but across the entire nation in spite of having two newcomers.
+With excellent scripting, realism, and spectacular performances, Sairat received a reputation that is well deserved.

 Shahid Kapoor was the perfect choice for the movie Kabir Singh and did his job extremely well.
 Since Kabir Singh is an exact copy of its original, there is hardly any difference between the two, and watching either one would be just a matter of language preference!

-While remaking an 80s Malayalm movie almost twenty years later it is important to modify the story according to the time frame and cultural backdrop.
-Unfortunately, Khatta Meetha owes its box office failure to this simple fact.
+While remaking an 80s Malayalam movie almost twenty years later it is important to modify the story according to the time frame and cultural backdrop.
+Unfortunately, Khatta Meetha fails to do so and thus ended up being a box office disaster.

-Vellanakalude Naadu is an extremely important movie that every Malayalee keep close to their hearts.
+Vellanakalude Naadu is a significant movie that every Malayalee keeps close to their heart.
 Khatta Meetha tries to imitate this 80s movie without any modifications and therefore lags and bores its audience.

-OK Jaanu failed to create a profound impression like the original mainly because the latter showed the relationship and intimacy in a much more mature way than some random hook up.
+OK Jaanu fails to create a profound impression like the original, mainly because the latter showed the relationship and intimacy in a much more mature way than some random hookup.
 However, the chemistry between the leading pairs is amazing in both films.

-Dulquer and Nitya Menen seemed more convincing as Adi and Tara in this Maniratnam directorial.
-If I had a choice, I would undoubtedly pick OK Kanmani over OK Jaanu.
+Dulquer and Nitya Menen seemed more convincing as Adi and Tara in this Mani Ratnam directorial.
+If ever given a choice, I would undoubtedly pick OK Kanmani over OK Jaanu.

-A Maniratnam film is a Maniratnam film in the end and no matter how you remake it, it is nearly impossible to recreate the same amount of freshness and beauty that he creates with his magical frames.
-Alaipayuthe stands out as Maniratnam’s finest romantic films and even today, after 20 years, has not lost its throne.
+A Mani Ratnam film is a Mani Ratnam film in the end and no matter how you remake it, it is nearly impossible to recreate the same amount of freshness and beauty that he creates with his magical frames.
+Alaipayuthe stands out as Mani Ratnam’s finest romantic film and even today, after 20 years, has not lost its throne.

 Saathiya however was a pretty decent remake of the film with Rani Mukherjee and Vivek Oberoi reprising the roles of Shalini and Madhavan.
 It managed to be an average hit at the box office but failed to resonate as strong as Alaipayuthe.

 Seems like the titular villain remained the same in the remake as well.
 People say it’s really rare to love the remake more than the original, well, here we are!
-The Hindi adaptation of Ghajini is much better than the original.
-The remake is less of “entertainment masala” and more of sense and content.
-Maybe that’s why it went on to become the first film to garner 100 crores.
+The Hindi adaptation of Ghajini seemed much better to me than the original.
+The remake is less of “entertainment masala” and more of sensible content.
+Maybe that’s why it went on to become the first Hindi film to garner 100 crores.